open-rmf/rmf_fullstack_installer/README.md

 * c5.2xlarge  (15GB RAM, 4vCPU, 10 Gbps)
 * 64GB storage

-The `host_setup` step is quick and only needs to be done once per cloud instance.
-"O(1)".
+The `host-setup` step is quick and only needs to be done once per cloud instance.

-The `container_setup` step takes about 45 minutes on these specs, but can go faster with more powerful machines.
+The `container-setup` step takes about 45 minutes on these specs, but can go faster with more powerful machines.
 Subsequent builds will be faster, unless you delete the container to start "fresh".